NCKU informs and supports government

 NCKU integrates academic research with policy practice to support the Ministry of the Interior in promoting talent cultivation for national land planning and net-zero carbon transition.
 This initiative demonstrates the university’s active role in providing knowledge support and assisting the government in formulating climate adaptation and net-zero policies.

-- 2024 Tainan Land Administration and Law Forum: Forward-Looking Adaptation for National Spatial Order and Land Governance Reform
+- 2024 Tainan Land Administration Law Forum: Forward-Looking Adaptation for National Spatial Order and Land Governance Reform

-2024 Tainan Land Administration and Law Forum brought together experts in law, planning, and governance to discuss the transformation of land governance systems in response to spatial challenges under climate change.
+2024 Tainan Land Administration Law Forum brought together experts in law, planning, and governance to discuss the transformation of land governance systems in response to spatial challenges under climate change.
 Through this forum, NCKU provided the government with forward-looking research outcomes as an important basis for policy adaptation.

 - The 28th NCKU Department of Urban Planning National Land Planning Forum drew over 200 participants, promoting consensus-building and collaborative efforts toward a net-zero land strategy